-Updated to reflect an increase in Michigan's minimum wage, effective January 1, 2017.
+Updated to reflect increases in the state's three-region minimum wage, effective July 1, 2017.

 HR guidance on paying subminimum wages to full-time students, apprentices, messengers, student-learners and individuals whose earning or productive capacity is impaired by a physical or mental disability.